zebsummerfield/Predicting_LyC_Escape/README.md

-We present here the code attached to the Cambridge Physics Master's Project: Predicting Ionising Photon Escape During the Epoch of Reionisation.
+We present the code attached to the Cambridge Physics Master's Project: Predicting Ionising Photon Escape During the Epoch of Reionisation.

 Paper Abstract Excerpt:

 Understanding the sources and evolution of cosmic reionisation remains a central challenge in modern astrophysics.
 Developing reliable methods to infer key galaxy properties during the Epoch of Reionisation (EoR) is critical for addressing these questions.
 In this work we use a catalogue of more than 110,000 simulated galaxies from the Thesan-Zoom suite of cosmological radiation-